 The Company's Board of Directors has overall responsibility for the establishment and oversight of the Company's risk management framework.
-The Board of Directors have authorised senior management to establish the processes and ensure control over risks through the mechanism of properly defined framework b).
+The Board of Directors have authorised senior management to establish the processes and ensure control over risks through the mechanism of properly defined framework in line with the businesses of the b).
 Financial risk management (continued)